Geomon-Joshy/qosf_mentornship_task_2/README.md

 # qosf_mentornship_task_2
-## This is my try at doing task 2 of qosf_mentorship screening task
+## This is my try at doing task 2 of qosf_mentorship screening tasks
 libraries needed :-
   1. python3.
   2. qiskit .